A Tale of Two Cities: Pessimism and Opportunism in Offline Dynamic Pricing: Introduction

-Offline RL faces the challenge of limited interactions with the environment, often resulting in datasets that do not fully cover all possible action-state pairs.
-To address this, prior works have imposed the full coverage assumption, requiring that the offline data contain all possible states and actions (see \citet{antos2008learning,munos2008finite,farahmand2010error}).
-More recent studies \citep{yu2020mopo,buckman2020importance,jin2021pessimism} have demonstrated that by incorporating the pessimistic principle, the full coverage assumption can be relaxed so that offline data only needs to cover the actions induced by the optimal policy.
-Additionally, \citet{chen2023steel} showed that by leveraging Lebesgue’s decomposition theorem along with certain technical conditions, the coverage assumption can be eliminated.
-However, their approach still relies on structural assumptions about the Q-function, which enable extrapolation.
+In offline RL, however, the learner must rely on historical data collected under a fixed behavior policy, without further interaction with the environment, often resulting in datasets that do not fully cover all possible action-state pairs.
+Classical offline RL methods address this difficulty by imposing a full coverage assumption, requiring the historical data to sufficiently represent all candidate actions \citep{antos2008learning,munos2008finite,farahmand2010error}.
+More recent studies \citep{fujimoto2019off,yu2020mopo,kumar2020conservative, buckman2020importance,jin2021pessimism, uehara2022cppo} show that by incorporating the pessimistic principle, the full coverage assumption can be relaxed to the weaker requirement that the actions chosen by the optimal policy are covered. \citet{chen2023steel} go further and eliminate explicit coverage conditions by exploiting Lebesgue’s decomposition theorem, but their approach still relies on structural assumptions on the Q-function that justify extrapolation.

-One of the proposed methods also adopts the pessimistic idea in the literature.
-However, note that our proposal differs from the previous vanilla pessimistic approach in that we allow the existence of unobserved optimal prices in the dataset.
-This newly proposed refined pessimistic method accounts for the unobserved optimal prices by leveraging the monotonicity property inherent in the pricing problem; whereas the vanilla pessimistic approach would simply overlook them.
-Compared to \citet{jin2021pessimism} and \citet{chen2023steel}, we do not impose any assumptions on the policy class or the function class of the Q-function, making our approach much more general.
-Moreover, this study marks the initial attempt to integrate an opportunistic approach into dynamic pricing and sequential decision-making.
-Our regret analysis of the opportunistic method sets it apart from the current literature, which primarily addresses static settings devoid of dynamics, see, e.g., \citet{manski2007minimax,stoye2009minimax,Cui2021Individualized}.
+Our paper differs from this literature in two ways.
+First, we study a pricing environment in which the optimal price may be entirely unobserved in the data.
+Second, unlike \citet{jin2021pessimism} and \citet{chen2023steel}, we impose no parametric restrictions on demand, the policy class, or the Q-function class.
+Our pessimistic policy is therefore not a direct application of existing pessimistic RL methods: it is designed to account explicitly for unobserved prices by exploiting demand monotonicity.
+As we show in Section \ref{sec:sims}, state-of-the-art RL methods, including the pessimistic approach \citep{jin2021pessimism}, Conservative Q-Learning \citep{kumar2020conservative}, and Batch-Constrained Q-learning (\citep{fujimoto2019off}), perform suboptimally in this setting and are outperformed by our proposed methods.